MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- ViewFool: Evaluating the Robustness of Visual Recognition to Adversarial Viewpoints. [[paper]](https://arxiv.org/abs/2210.03895)
+  - Yinpeng Dong, Shouwei Ruan, Hang Su, Caixin Kang, Xingxing Wei, Jun Zhu. *NeurIPS 2022*
+  - Key Word: Adversarial Robustness; Robustness to 3D Variations; Novel View Synthesis; Neural Rendering.
+  - <details><summary>Digest</summary> We propose a novel method called ViewFool to find adversarial viewpoints that mislead visual recognition models.
+By encoding real-world objects as neural radiance fields (NeRF), ViewFool characterizes a distribution of diverse adversarial viewpoints under an entropic regularizer, which helps to handle the fluctuations of the real camera pose and mitigate the reality gap between the real objects and their neural representations.

 - Towards Out-of-Distribution Adversarial Robustness. [[paper]](https://arxiv.org/abs/2210.03150)
   - Adam Ibrahim, Charles Guille-Escuret, Ioannis Mitliagkas, Irina Rish, David Krueger, Pouya Bashivan.